mjvarga/Custom-Mechanical-Keyboard-RP2040/README.md

 The completed keyboard is fully functional and used for personal use, primarily for custom shortcut entry in CAD workflows, providing real-world validation of reliability and performance.

 This project was inspired by and based on open-source reference designs by Robert Feranec, adapted and extended to gain hands-on experience with embedded systems design, PCB layout, and hardware–firmware co-design.

+# Features

+* RP2040-based USB HID mechanical keyboard

+* Multilayer PCB with dedicated power and ground planes

+* Matrix-scanned keys with configurable layouts

+* Programmable lighting with firmware-controlled effects

+* QMK/VIA support for dynamic keymaps and macros

+Designed for long-term daily use and reliability

+# Hardware Overview

+* Microcontroller: Raspberry Pi RP2040

+* Power: USB-powered with on-board 3.3 V regulation and decoupling network

+* PCB: Multilayer design with EMI-aware routing and grounding strategy

+* Input: Mechanical key switches arranged in a scanned matrix

+* Lighting: Addressable LEDs integrated into the PCB and controlled via firmware

+* Debugging: SWD interface for programming and debugging

+# Firmware

+* Fully programmable keymaps and layers

+* Custom macros and shortcuts

+* Lighting configuration and control

+* VIA compatibility for real-time key remapping